guildxyz/club-contracts/README.md

 - 1 - Migrations
 - 2 - Seed Club Mint
 - 3 - Merkle distributor
+- 4 - Merkle vesting
-- 4 - Staking Rewards
+- 5 - Staking Rewards

 If the script fails before starting the deployment, you might need to run the first one, too.